erikas-taroza/simple_audio/CONTRIBUTING.md

 there is `flutter_rust_bridge_codegen` (CLI tool) and `flutter_rust_bridge` (Rust + Dart dependency).
 These must all have the same version for proper functionality.

+If you need it, the documentation for `flutter_rust_bridge` is [here](https://cjycode.com/flutter_rust_bridge/).

+### Platform Specific Development
+`simple_audio` has some platform specific code.
+Here is what I recommend to easily edit that code:
+- Linux: VSCode on a Linux desktop computer.
+- Android: Android Studio on a Linux desktop computer.
+- macOS/iOS: XCode on a Mac desktop computer (or a [VM](https://github.com/notAperson535/OneClick-macOS-Simple-KVM)).
+- Windows: VSCode on a Windows desktop computer.

+**NOTE**: If you are testing/building for Linux, please install the ALSA development files.

+### OpenSSL
+This project uses OpenSSL.
+If you are building and you get an error related to OpenSSL follow these steps:
+- Install Perl with CPAN.
+- You may need to clone [`openssl`](https://github.com/openssl/openssl) and run the `Configure` script.

+On iOS, running the `Configure` script is necessary because the `vendored` feature for the `openssl` crate does not work for the `aarch64-apple-ios-sim` target.

 ## Plugin Tool
 I have written a tool in Python that allows one to easily run common commands.
 This tool can be used to run the codegen and build the libraries.